Sustainable Financing for New Protected Areas (FINANP)

 The Project

 The Sustainable Financing for New Protected Areas (FINANP, acronym in Spanish) project aims to ensure that protected areas (PAs) are effectively managed and strengthen their connectivity and sustainable financing strategies.
-In this way, it seeks to contribute to the sustainable use and protection of Mexico's natural capital by maintaining its ecosystemic integrity and the provision of environmental services generated in them.
-FINANP will formally begin field activities in the second half of 2023.
+In this way, it seeks to contribute to the sustainable use and protection of Mexico's natural capital by maintaining its ecosystemic integrity and the provision of environmental services generated in it.

 Context